-The refusal of an applicant to approve the contents of the report of the personal interview shall not prevent the determining authority from taking a decision on his/her application.
+The refusal of an applicant to approve the contents of the report shall not prevent the determining authority from taking a decision on his/her application.

-4. This Article is also applicable to the meeting referred to in Article 10(2)(b).
+4. This Article is also applicable to the meeting referred to in Article 12(2)(b).